restdone/passwordnova/README.md

-A tool to massively request breached password from ProxyNova https://www.proxynova.com/tools/comb/
+A tool to massively request breached password from ProxyNova https://www.proxynova.com/tools/comb/ and modify them for password spray/brute-force

 passwordnova.go
 =====================